 Heading east towards Kuusamo, our attention focuses on eastern specialities in the extensive Taiga forests.
 Siberian Tit and Siberian Jay will be two of the key species to look for as well as Red-flanked Bluetail and both Rustic and Little Bunting.
 Northern Hawk Owls usually breed in the area and are always an impressive species to watch.
 Other distractions in the area should include Little Gull, Red-necked Grebe, Velvet Scoter and Black-throated Diver.

 This is a short tour but packed full of quality species, so come and join us!

 Comfortable Hotels throughout the tour.

-2 nights in Oulu and 3 nights in Kuusamo OR 2 nights in Oulu, 2 nights in Kuusamo and 1 night in Oulu
+2 nights in Oulu and 2 nights in Kuusamo and final night in Oulu

 Inclusive Meals: Dinner on day 1 through to lunch on day 6.

 DAY 1: Arrival – Oulu

 After an afternoon arrival into the small and friendly airport of Oulu